 A rigorous approach to the usual topics encountered in Calculus I, II, & III such as limits, continuity, differentiation, integration, and infinite series.
 The course is intended to prepare the student for more advanced analysis courses such as Advanced Calculus, Introduction to Real Analysis, or Introduction to Complex Analysis usually encountered at the first year graduate level.
 The construction of mathematical proofs will be emphasized.
-This course is normally offered in the fall semester of odd numbered years.
+This course is offered as needed.